 About Us

-In 2020 we began working with the Close The Jail ATL Campaign, whose goal at the time was to shutter the Atlanta City Detention Center (ACDC) and build a community center in its place.
-The demand to close the jail was the culmination of nearly a decade of decarceral advocacy in Atlanta, much of it led by individuals directly impacted by Atlanta’s carceral policy making, including the organization Women on the Rise.
+In 2020 we joined the Close The Jail ATL Campaign.
+The goal was to shutter the Atlanta City Detention Center (ACDC) and build a community center in its place.
+The campaign was the culmination of nearly a decade of decarceral advocacy in Atlanta, much of it led by individuals directly impacted by Atlanta’s carceral policy making, including the organization Women on the Rise.

-As we joined the call to Close The Jail, we recognized a lack of an organized base from healthcare or public health, despite many explicit and implicit demands for investment in health affirming infrastructure and services.
-We felt then, and feel now, that a more organized, involved, and politically educated healthcare and public health contingent can bolster local decarceral efforts.
-With abstract conversations of social determinants and health equity across health professional schools, we view this absence to engage meaningfully with community based movements as a collective failure.
-As we have written previously on healthcare workers, “Despite their proximity to structurally driven preventable suffering and premature death, these experiences have not yet been molded into a sound political analysis, let alone a movement.
+Through our work with Close The Jail ATL we recognized a lack of awareness and engagement from healthcare and public health, despite the many known harms of criminalization and incarceration on health.
+We felt then, and feel now, that a more organized, involved, and politically educated health contingent can bolster local decarceral efforts.
+As abstract conversations of social determinants and health equity take place across health professional schools, we view the lack of engagement with community based movements as a collective failure.
+As we have written previously on health workers, “Despite their proximity to structurally driven preventable suffering and premature death, these experiences have not yet been molded into a sound political analysis, let alone a movement.
 While not a panacea, they remain a sorely missing piece in many coalitions looking to change narratives of safety and tip the scales of public policy.”
-With the criminal legal system sitting at the intersection of many drivers of health inequities, we see an urgent and necessary need for the mass political education.
-Once equipped with a foundational analysis of how the criminal legal system impacts health, we hope to see healthcare professionals support local movements working to build a more just world.
+We see an urgent and necessary need for the mass political education of health students and workers.
+Once equipped with a foundational analysis of how the criminal legal system impacts health, many more will be willing and able to support local movements working to build a more just world.

 What We Do